LivePersonInc/developer-center/pages/documents/agent-interactions/le applications login/methods/authorize.md

 ### Overview

 This is a request to receive an authorization grant in the form of code from our Identity Broker Service (sentinel).
-This code is later used in the [token request] (token.html){:target="_blank"} in order to recieve an access token that the application can use in order to interact with LE services.
+This code is later used in the [token request] (token.html){:target="_blank"} in order to receive an access token that the application can use in order to interact with LE services.

 This call should be made when the application does not posses a valid access token or refresh token.